Sandra Bretting

-Sandra Bretting is an American novelist who writes mysteries.
+Sandra Lanting Bretting is an American novelist who writes mysteries and historical novels.
 Her work includes a cozy mystery series for Kensington Publishing Corp.
 The series, titled the Missy DuBois Mystery series, debuted in 2016.
-She also is the author of a Christian inspirational book on prayer entitled Shameless Persistence: Lessons From a Modern Miracle.
-Other books include two hardcover mysteries published in 2012 and 2014 by Five Star Publishing, an imprint of Gale.
+She also is the author of a historical novel and other works of fiction.

 A graduate of the University of Missouri School of Journalism, she has written for several newspapers, including the Los Angeles Times, the Houston Chronicle and others.
-She belongs to Sisters in Crime and the Writers' League of Texas.
+She belongs to ACFW and Sisters in Crime and the Writers' League of Texas.